At a glance

 The role of the lens role is to focus light onto the retina.
 It is predominantly made up of water and proteins in layers like an onion.
 A cataract is a clouding/opacity of the lens which occurs when protein within the lens clumps together.

-The amount of light which reaches the retina reduces in cats with cataracts.
+The amount of light that reaches the retina reduces in cats with cataracts.
 Similar to the view from a frosted window.
 Over time, as the cloudiness increases, the cat’s vision deteriorates.

 The most common causes are due to the natural aging process.
 However, trauma, inflammation, electric shock, metabolic disorders, poor nutrition, certain drugs, and toxins can all lead to the formation of cataracts.